I consider myself to be one of the cheapest people on the planet.

 When I was in college, and for a few years after, I was B-R-O-K-E. But I also wanted to get in shape.
-I thought that the extreme sacrifice in order to pay for the gym and training package, along with motivation from an outside source (the trainer) would finally get me into the best shape of my life.
+I thought that the extreme sacrifice to pay for the gym and training package, along with motivation from an outside source (the trainer) would finally get me into the best shape of my life.

 As it turns out, motivation comes from within (who knew?), and all I ended up with was a fat ass and a fine for canceling the training package early.
 I started jogging outside for free instead and lost more weight than I ever did working out with the trainer.
-Go figure. (learn how to stick with your resolutions)
+Go figure.

 10. Trying to Keep Up With Others

-I spent a few months going out to bars with expensive cover charges to buy drinks that I couldn’t afford because that’s what this particular set of Joneses were doing.
-I bought shots, drank beers, ate expensive sushi, and just generally lived outside of my means–all for the sake of fitting in.
-It got so bad that one night I actually had to walk home from the bars in the middle of the night (about a 1-2 mile walk) in high heels and a dress because I couldn’t afford the taxi ride home.
+I spent a few months going out to bars with expensive cover charges to buy drinks that I couldn't afford because that's what this particular set of Joneses was doing.
+I bought shots, drank beers, ate expensive sushi, and just generally lived outside of my income–all for the sake of fitting in.
+It got so bad that one night I actually had to walk home from the bars in the middle of the night (about a 1-2 mile walk) in high heels and a dress because I couldn't afford the taxi ride home.

 My only excuse for this whole debacle is that I was living in a big city 3 hours from my hometown and had virtually no friends.
 I was desperate to find people to hang out with, and I was desperate for those people not to find out that I was barely paying my bills.
 They were either older and/or more well off than I was, and I simply could not keep up with their lifestyle.
 (See, what I learned from being broke)

-Eventually, I had a falling out with one of the group members and the stress of keeping up the ruse became too much for me.
+Eventually, I had a falling out with one of the group members, and the stress of keeping up the ruse became too much for me.
 I slowly phased myself out of the group.
 At the time, I was pretty bummed about it because I had to go back to having barely any friends.
 But looking back, I was certainly better off.
-I’m not sure why I wanted to hang out with a bunch of 35-year-olds who were still spending all their time in college bars, anyway.
+I'm not sure why I wanted to hang out with a bunch of 35-year-olds who were still spending all their time in college bars, anyway.